 In December 2018, researchers from St John’s Research Institute’s department of health and humanities at a meeting ahead of the World Congress on Bioethics in Bengaluru reported on a THSTI-funded study of people’s perceptions of CHIM.
 Researchers organised focus group discussions with a cross-section of people on whether they would be willing to be infected with a disease of some kind, as part of research.
 While the responses were varied, many expressed strong misgivings about participating in this type of trial.
 The study report was not available, but the meeting participants were informed that it would soon be submitted for publication.

 The latest meeting was held in Bengaluru on March 6, 2019, organised by the St John’s Research Institute’s department of health and humanities with funding from THISTI.
-The approximately 30 participants came from departments of infectious disease, microbiology, clinical research, community health, public health, medicine, health and humanities, law, media, and ethics, from public and private institutions, and nongovernmental organisations, in Bengaluru, Chennai, Gurgaon, Hyderabad, Mangalore, Mumbai, Thiruvananthapuram and Vellore.
+The approximately 30 participants came from departments of infectious disease, microbiology, clinical research, community health, public health, medicine, health and humanities, law, media, and ethics, from public and private institutions, and nongovernmental organisations, in Bengaluru, Chennai, Gurgaon, Hyderabad, Mangaluru, Mumbai, Thiruvananthapuram and Vellore.

 Meeting to consider specific CHIM scenarios

 The meeting started with an introduction on CHIM – what it consists of, when it is used, and what is needed to conduct biomedical research using the human challenge model.
 One of the uses of CHIM is to evaluate potential vaccine candidates and “fast-track vaccine development”.
-The presenter stated that the ideal controlled human infection model would be one for a disease of public health importance, for which no animal model is available, which can be treated, and for which various steps– including the use of specialised high tech facilities – can be taken to ensure that there is no harm to the participant or the community.
+The presenter stated that the ideal controlled human infection model would be one for a disease of public health importance, for which no animal model is available, which can be treated, and for which various steps– including the use of specialised high-tech facilities – can be taken to ensure that there is no harm to the participant or the community.
 Finally, CHIM would require “appropriate ethical guidelines and national guidelines to ensure participant safety”, “well trained researchers”, “trained ethics committees”, “public engagement and support”, and “well informed volunteers”.

 The introduction also touched on ethical concerns such as how volunteers would be recruited, how their consent could be taken, how they could be compensated for their time without inducing them to join the trial, and what level of risk would be acceptable in CHIM.
 Ethical arguments were also presented in favour of CHIM, particularly in developing countries.
 Traditional vaccine research exposes people to ineffective vaccines, increases research costs and delays vaccine development, leaving people without vaccine coverage, or with ineffective vaccines.
 Second, most CHIM studies so far have been conducted in rich countries for diseases that concerned people in poor countries.
 It was said more than once: “These countries took risks for us… we should find solutions to our own problems.”